OneSakib/eshopbox/docs/api/wrapper.rst

 Wrapper
 =======

-The **Wrapper** module of the EShopBox SDK provides higher-level methods to manage orders, shipping, returns, tracking, and webhook registration.
+The **Wrapper** module of the EShopBox provides higher-level methods to manage orders, shipping, returns, tracking, and webhook registration.

 You can use it to: